The Trail

 Folsom's Most Famous Inmates

-A slew of recognizable inmates have been received at Folsom Prison, from musicians, actors, record label execs, and even famous criminals.
+A slew of recognizable inmates, including musicians, actors, record label execs, and even famous criminals, have been received at Folsom Prison.

 Folsom's list of famous inmates includes: